 Mathematical & Statistical Computing (20 credits)

 This class will introduce you to the R computing environment.
 It'll enable you to use R to import data and perform statistical tests, allow you to understand the concept of an algorithm and what makes a good algorithm and will equip you for implementing simple algorithms in R.

-This class builds on Mechanics, Optics and Waves from year 1.
+This module builds on Mechanics and Waves from year 1.
 You'll be introduced to special relativity, the vector treatment of rotational motion and the behaviour of systems when forced to oscillate.
-To extend your understanding of wave phenomena you'll be introduced to the wave equation, Fresnel and Fraunhofer diffraction and the operation of lasers.
+To extend your understanding of wave phenomena you'll be introduced to the wave equation, Fresnel and Fraunhofer diffraction, interference, geometrical optics, and the operation of lasers.